isvogor-foi/ObjectDetectionCPUGPU/README.txt

  - OpenCL

 For OpenCL CPU Haar detection use haarcascade_10.xml or cascade_boost.xml, but for GPU use haarcascade_10.xml (for some reason it doesn't support boost layout for XML Haar classifier)

+When installing OpenCV, make sure you installed default-jvm and also build with shared libraries ON (if necessary, first compile with shared libs off, and then, for java purposes, use classical java OpenCV build instructions for make -j8).
+Shared libs are located in /usr/local/lib, (one you need is libopencv_ocl.so).